linorobot/linorobot2_hardware/README.md

 ### 5. The firmware was uploaded but nothing's happening.
 - Check if you're assigning the correct Teensy board when uploading the firmware.
 If you're unsure which Teensy board you're using, take a look at the label on the biggest chip found in your Teensy board and compare it with the boards shown on PJRC's [website](https://www.pjrc.com/teensy/).

+### 6. The wheels only spin in one direction
+- Check if the Teensy's GND pin is connected to the motor driver's GND pin.

+### 7. The robot's forward motion is not straight
+- This happens when the target velocity is more than or equal the motor's RPM (usually happens on low RPM motors).
+To fix this, set the `MAX_RPM_RATIO` lower to allow the PID controller to compensate for errors.

+### 8. The robot rotates after braking
+- This happens due to the same reason as 7.
+When the motor hits its maximum rpm and fails to reach the target velocity, the PID controller's error continously increases.
+The abrupt turning motion is due to the PID controller's attempt to further compensate the accumulated error.
+To fix this, set the `MAX_RPM_RATIO` lower to allow the PID controller to compensate for errors while moving to avoid huge accumulative errors when the robot stops.